Solving Two-Stage Stochastic Programs with Endogenous Uncertainty via Random Variable Transformation: Problem Definition and Related Works

 Various decision-dependent probability mass functions have also been studied, such as the binomial distribution~\citep{karaesmen2004overbooking,green2013nursevendor}, linear interpolation~\citep{du2014stochastic}, a linear scaling and convex combination of a set of distributions~\citep{hellemo2018decision}, and the exponential function~\citep{bhuiyan2021models}.
-In most studies, the endogenous uncertainty in general cases of discrete random variables resulted in DEPs, which are mixed-integer nonlinear nonconvex programs (MINLPs) for which proving global optimality is harder than for MILPs or mixed-integer convex programs (MICPs).
-Even if $p_k(x)$ are convex or concave~\citep[see, e.g.,][]{hellemo2018decision} or $\hat{p}_{\hat{r}(u,k)}^u(x)$ are convex or concave~\citep[see, e.g.,][]{du2014stochastic,bhuiyan2021models,holzmann2021shortest,homem2022simulation}, the term $p_k(x)q_k^{\top}y_k$ could lead to an MINLP.
-Within this context, \citet{krasko2017two} studied a two-stage preparedness hazard problem for debris-flow-hazard mitigation and solved the DEP with the BARON solver. \citet{hellemo2018decision} solved the DEP of an energy investment problem using a generalized Benders decomposition (GBD) and the BARON solver.
-However, these approaches are limited to solving instances with few scenarios because the DEP in extensive form explicitly enumerates all scenarios.
+In most studies, the endogenous uncertainty in general cases of discrete random variables resulted in {\DEOP}s, which are mixed-integer nonlinear nonconvex programs ({\MINLP}s) for which proving global optimality is harder than for {\MILP}s or mixed-integer convex programs ({\MICP}s).
+Even if $p_k(x)$ are convex or concave~\citep[see, e.g.,][]{hellemo2018decision} or $\hat{p}_{\hat{r}(u,k)}^u(x)$ are convex or concave~\citep[see, e.g.,][]{du2014stochastic,bhuiyan2021models,holzmann2021shortest,homem2022simulation}, the term $p_k(x)q_k^{\top}y_k$ could lead to an {\MINLP}.
+Within this context,~\citet{krasko2017two} studied a two-stage preparedness hazard problem for debris-flow-hazard mitigation and solved the {\DEOP} with the BARON solver.~\citet{hellemo2018decision} solved the {\DEOP} of an energy investment problem using a generalized Benders decomposition ({\GBD}) and the BARON solver.
+However, these approaches are limited to solving instances with few scenarios because the {\DEOP} in extensive form explicitly enumerates all scenarios.

 Approximative approaches have been proposed for facility protection~\citep{medal2016allocating}, sensors for holding water quality~\citep{karaesmen2004overbooking}, and overbooking problems~\citep{bhuiyan2021models}.
 The objective function in these problems is submodular, allowing the design of greedy algorithms.
-However, approximation guarantees are generally low (e.g., around $63\%$ for \citet{medal2016allocating}). \citet{li2021stochastic} and~\citet{li2022locating} used genetic algorithms to solve two-stage programs of a facility location-protection problem with a bilevel program as the first stage.
+However, approximation guarantees are generally low (e.g., around $63\%$ for~\citet{medal2016allocating}).~\citet{li2021stochastic} and~\citet{li2022locating} used genetic algorithms to solve two-stage programs of a facility location-protection problem with a bilevel program as the first stage.